kaarthik108/snowChat/README.md

 ## 🌟 Features

-- **Conversational AI**: Harnesses ChatGPT to translate natural language into precise SQL queries.
+- **Conversational AI**: Use ChatGPT and other models to translate natural language into precise SQL queries.
 - **Conversational Memory**: Retains context for interactive, dynamic responses.
 - **Snowflake Integration**: Offers seamless, real-time data insights straight from your Snowflake database.
 - **Self-healing SQL**: Proactively suggests solutions for SQL errors, streamlining data access.
 - **Interactive User Interface**: Transforms data querying into an engaging conversation, complete with a chat reset option.
+- **Agent-based Architecture**: Utilizes an agent to manage interactions and tool usage.

 ## 🛠️ Installation